Getting started with Test Engine

 - Select New test suite.

-- On the Identify, track and fix problematic tests page, enter an optional Application name.
-For example,
+- On the Identify, track and fix problematic tests page, enter an optional Application name, for example,

 -